unipartdigital/udes-open/addons/udes_api/README.md

 # Core Data Models

-The following models are used extensively throughout UDES, and it is important to understand how they all fit together before embarking on an UDES development work.
+The following models are used extensively throughout UDES, and it is important to understand how they all fit together before embarking on any UDES development work.

 ## Products (model: product.product)